-Listening Session Date Type of practice Possible duties beyond those currently authorized?
-Ithat allow for Do you have sufficient oversight? appropriate Should training requirements vary based on type of What are your biggest challenges?
+Listening Session Date Type of practice setting and county • that allow for Do you have sufficient oversight?
+Do you have appropriate training?
+Should training requirements vary based on type of What are your biggest challenges?
 Do you currently work remote?
 Benefits?
 Challenges?
-3/25/2022 ISan Diego/Hosnital Unclear of additional duties.
-If non-controlled items are received, tech check tech should be allow instead of pharmacist sign-off Yes, but hospital buyers do not have a direct supervising pharmacist.
-Drug shortages are a challenge and would appreciate having a pharmacist available to assist with clinical information i.e. identify alternative medications.
-Provides training to back-up buyers.
+3/25/2022 San Diego/Hospital Unclear of additional duties.
+If non-controlled items are received, tech check tech should be allow instead of pharmacist sign-off annrociato having a Provides training to back-up buyers.
 As a buyer needed more education on the compounding laws. eg outsourcers and DSCSA law.
 Do not work remote.
 Riverside County/Mail Order (PBM) Remote worked well.
 Allowed to work at full capacity.
 It is a great option to have.
 Benefits less distractions, privacy in place.
 Challenges may include individuals that don't like to work alone.
-3/25/2022 San Deigo/Retail (Grocery) Tech check tech in retail, other vaccines beyond COVID, Yes Yes None No
+3/25/2022 San Deigo/Retail (Grocery) Tech check tech in retail, other vaccines beyond COVID, Tech check tech Yes Yes None No

-Listening Session Date Type of practice Possible duties beyond those currently authorized?
-Possible functions that allow for supervision by Do you have sufficient oversight? appropriate Should training requirements vary based on type of What are your biggest challenges?
+Listening Session Date Type of practice setting and county those currently that allow for Do you have sufficient oversight?
+Do you have appropriate training?
+Should training requirements vary based on type of What are your biggest challenges?
 Do you currently work remote?
 Benefits?
 Challenges?
-3/25/2022 Ambulatory Care/San Francisco Yes.
-Pharmacists working remotely and onsight.
-Do not believe there is appropriae tranining Yes Morale and staffing among the technicians.
+3/25/2022 Ambulatory Care/San Francisco working remotely and Do not believe there is appropriae tranining Morale and staffing among the technicians.
 Can't perform remote work.
 Rely on public transportation with has been a problem with COVID.
 Losing out on hours because cannot work from home.
 Not allowed to work from home.
 Short staff because can't work remote.
 Benefit would improve morale, being safe and saving money.
 Less stress because would not need to rely on public transportation to work.
 4/2/2022 Outpatient/Souther n CA but live in Contra Costa County tech check tech in outpatient (e.g., refill rxs) Yes to some extent.
 Pharmacists currently perform a number of nondiscretionary tasks.
 Most training is on the job.
-Employers could to more.
-Yes, depening on the functions (e.g., compounding oncology meds) Call centers.
+Employers could to more. functions (e.g., compounding oncology meds) Call centers.
 Were forced to bring back staff to physical locations.
 Staff were working remotely.
 It was tought to bring staff back.
 Could do better with telehealth.
 Staffing is a challenge and high turnover.
 Work remotely.
 Allowed to be safe while continuing to do work.
 Validations can be done remotely, data entry, verifications can be done remotely.
 Pharmacy Law prvents some of the provisions for remote work.
-4/2/2022 San Diego County/Outpatient setting (urgent care) Tech check tech (should depend on who is certified, lead technician) Indicated that as many eyes on a prescription.
+1/2/2022 San Diego County/Outpatient setting (urgent care) Tech check tech (should depend on who is certified, lead technician) Indicated that as many eyes on a prescription.
 Question liability etc. Yes, high pharmacist to technician ratio.
 Training technicians in compounding should be mandatory core training.
-Yes Changed from a patient care to a mailorder pharmacy in COVID.
+Changed from a patient care to a mailorder pharmacy in COVID.
 Emotional challenges and stresses.
 Burnout is a reason technicians are leaving the field.
 Did not work remote.